 What is immunotherapy?

-Allergy vaccines and immunotherapy with allergen extracts are considered by the scientific community to be the only treatments capable of altering the natural course of respiratory allergic diseases.1
+Allergy vaccines, or immunotherapy with allergen extracts, are considered by the scientific community to be the only treatment capable of altering the natural course of respiratory allergic diseases.1

 The goal is to reduce hypersensitivity—that is, the exaggerated response to the substances that trigger it.